TymurL/MobileDevelopment/README.md

 <img src="screenshots/assignment2.jpg" width="300">

-## Programming assignment 2 - Create a TimeTL class to represent time in 12-hour clock
+## Programming assignment 3 - Create a BottomNavigationView with Layout which represents the list of movies

 ![movielist](screenshots/assignment3.gif)